golemfoundation/wildland-client/Documentation/paths.rst

 It has the following form::

-    wildland:0xabcd:/path/one:/path/two:/path/to/file.txt
+    wildland:0xabcd@https{wildland.url/manifest.yaml}:/path/one:/path/two:/path/to/file.txt

+* The ``wildland:`` prefix denotes that it's a Wildland path

-* The first part (before ``:``) is the owner.
+* The second part (before ``:``) is the owner.
 It can be omitted, in which case the ``@default`` (from configuration) will be used.

   The ``@default`` and ``@default-owner`` values are also supported, and resolved according to configuration.

+  The owner can be followed by hint: ``@https{address.of.manifest}``, which specifies the location of the user manifest.
+Using the hint requires explicitly specified owner (not a @default or
+  @default-owner, and not omitted).

 * The next parts are container or user (bridge) paths.
 This part may be set as a ``*`` wildcard.
 See "Path resolution" below.